 A lot of photographers and even couples getting married prefer the staged, traditional wedding photos.
-I decided to try something new and limit the amount of flash used in the photos to capture the emotion of the moment the way it appeared in person.
+If that’s the case, then it might be worth finding a bröllopsfotograf that is more experienced at taking these traditional wedding photographs.
+It’s important to choose the perfect photographer as these pictures will be lifelong memories of your special day.
+However, when I was taking my photos, I decided to try something new and limit the amount of flash used in the photos to capture the emotion of the moment the way it appeared in person.

 The Fuji X-Pro2 made this very easy to do using the EVF.
 I could look through the viewfinder, see the image as it would appear before it was taken and make my adjustments accordingly.
 Capture the silhouette in front of a window, fill in the shadows in the face or even just check the exposure quickly and easily without having to read a light meter.

 For this particular assignment, I was equipped with the following gear:

 - Fujinon XF 90mm f/2 R LM WR

 - Fujinon XF 50-140mm f/2.8 R LM OIS WR

 Naturally the XF 50-140mm f/2.8 R LM OIS WR was the most comfortable lens for me, as I most often use the 70-200mm f/2.8 with my Canon system.
 However, having some great, fast prime glass ended up being an extremely useful tool and lead to a bit more creativity and conscious effort on my behalf.

 The XF 90mm f/2 R LM WR unfortunately did not prove too useful in this situation, as it didn’t offer enough range or wide enough aperture to justify switching out the XF 50-140mm f/2.8 R LM OIS WR.
 That being said, if you are a photographer looking to get into a Fuji system and fully intend to use primes, this may be the perfect fit for you!